ExpositionEngineering/exposition-engineering-syllabus/README.md

 #### Using Email

-Although we will primarily use the [Algorithmology Discord Server](https://discord.gg/YHjhQaBnme) for class communication, the course instructor will sometimes use email to send announcements about important matters such as changes in the schedule.
+Although we will primarily use the [Exposition Engineering Discord Server](https://discord.gg/HMjSBtrUV9) for class communication, the course instructor will sometimes use email to send announcements about important matters such as changes in the schedule.
 It is your responsibility to check your email at least once a day and to ensure that you can reliably send and receive